Lameness evaluation

 This limitation of X-ray or ultrasound also applies to very large joints such as the stifle joint, which are difficult to examine due to the large muscles surrounding them.
 Some soft tissues, such as the suspensory ligament, are also difficult to image because their architecture (partly made up of fat and muscle) is much more complex than that of tendons and other ligaments.

 The MRI is the gold-standard for soft tissue evaluation.
 We are highly skilled and trained in MRI scanning and understand the value of longer scan times to produce high-quality, highly detailed images.
 That is why we purchased our Esaote Vet-MR scanner.
+A standing MRI provides substandard imaging quality due to short scan times and software that tries to correct for the motion of a standing horse.
+With our Esaote MRI scanner, because the horse is anesthetized, we’re able to ensure no movement can degrade image quality while ensuring the horse’s safety.

 For injuries or issues in the bone, the nuclear scintigraphy or bone scan is an important imaging technique that allows us to examine active, and often subtle, bone injury or response under large muscle cover or along the spinal cord and pelvis.
 We commonly use bone scans to look for stress fractures, bone infraction, infections, and especially, arthritis of joints such as the facet joints between the cervical vertebrae in the neck of the horse.